CJVB: Van Bruchem ownership

-Jan van Bruchem immigrated from the Netherlands to the Toronto area in the 1960s and began working part-time at a 250-watt radio station in Barrie.
+Jan van Bruchem immigrated from the Netherlands to the Toronto area in 1952 and began working part-time at a 250-watt radio station in Barrie.
 The owner of that station needed someone to do a Dutch-language program to thank farmers that had cleared marsh land in the area.
 Van Bruchem agreed, and at the petition of the community, a Dutch-language show became a regular fixture on the station and was syndicated to others; by the late 1960s, 124 stations aired his show.

 At the end of the 1960s, van Bruchem turned his attention to starting a multicultural radio station somewhere in Canada.
 However, stations were already set up in Toronto and Montreal, and only one market looked remotely large enough to support such a station under the rules of the Canadian Radio and Television Commission (CRTC).
 His first CRTC application was rejected on the grounds that Vancouver did not have the requisite 150,000 people for such a licence to be granted.
 The main reason was a lack of statistics on new arrivals to Canada; as a result, van Bruchem hit the streets, documenting ethnic restaurants and Sikh temples.
 These figures and updated data from Statistics Canada accompanied Van Bruchem's 1971 bid for an ethnic station in Vancouver, under the corporate aegis of Great Pacific Broadcasting Ltd. Another reason given was that stations on the U.S. side of the border were airing 23 hours a week of foreign-language programming, most of it organized by Vancouver residents who could not get air time on Canadian stations.

 In late November 1971, the CRTC awarded the licence to van Bruchem, who sold his house in Thornhill, Ontario, and moved to Vancouver to start the station.
-From studios at 814 Richards, CJVB went on the air on June 18, 1972, broadcasting in English and 17 foreign languages; it also aired a daily newscast from the Dutch international radio service.
+From studios at 814 Richards Street, CJVB went on the air on June 18, 1972, broadcasting in English and 17 foreign languages; it also aired a daily newscast from the Dutch international radio service.
 The young CJVB produced more than 98 percent of its own programming, 90 percent of which was live.
 It took advertisers several years to be convinced of the efficacy of advertising on an ethnic station, with van Bruchem noting in 1992 that the station had a "meagre beginning" as a result.
 However, the station eventually prospered.
 After a 1974 application to add a rebroadcaster in the Fraser Valley was denied, in December 1979, it boosted its power from 10,000 to 50,000 watts.
 The station's English-language output also included such specialties as big band music.